JoshEagle/plantbase/README.md

 # What models did we use?

-Baseline model 2: Convolutional neural network with [XX] convolutional layers separated by [XX] pooling layers and followed by a Flattening and a Dense layer
--[XX%] success rate, with no class rebalancing

-Baseline model 2: Convolutional neural network with [XX] convolutional layers separated by [XX] pooling layers and followed by a Flattening and a Dense layer
+Baseline model: Convolutional neural network with 3 convolutional layers separated by 3 pooling layers and followed by a Flattening and a Dense layer
--45% success rate (top probability is the correct species)
+-30% success rate (top probability is the correct species)

 Transfer learning using VGG16 model from "Very Deep Convolutional Networks for Large-Scale Image Recognition”, K. Simonyan and A. Zisserman (University of Oxford)
 - The model also uses convolutional & max pooling layers but uses 16 and was trained on +14M images
-- 61 % success rate (top probability is the correct species)
+- 61 % success rate (top probability is the correct species), 86% success rate (top probability for top 3 genus)

 # Data pre-processing

-Our baseline model suggested that genusus with fewer images underperformed:
+Our baseline model revealed two significant issues:
--Genusus with lower number of images yielded poor model performance -Genusus with different types of images (e.g. entire plant, leaf, flower) also underperformed

-Test 1 - Class weights:
--Trained the model with specific class weights to increase images for the least represented genuses -[XX]% success rate (top probability is the correct species)

-Test 2 - Data augmentation:
-- Augmented the data using Keras.ImageDataGenerator to transform the number of images for each genus class
-- [xx]% success rate (top probability is the correct species)

-Re-balancing
+-Overfitting: effective at predicting images in our training set but did not generalise well to our test data -Class imbalance: predicting the majority class overly frequently

+We used data augmentation and class weights to help resolve these issues

 # Predictions and recommendations on Streamlit app